Skip to content

 Creative Writing Classes for Kids & Teens

-This program is open to any sophmore or junior high school student local to the Hampton Roads area.
+This free program is open to any sophomore or junior high school student local to the Hampton Roads area.
 Those selected have access to free creative writing classes and mentorship from professional writers.
+Applications are OPEN for the 2026 Teen Writers Fellowship!

 Muse Opportunities